Before we share more with you — know this:

 - A Resource Guide to Coming Out – This brochure from HRC gives information on coming out and shares additional resources.

-- Other coming out resource guides – This “guide of guides” links to information that addresses specific situations and aspects of coming out, including in varied races, cultures, identities, and religions, as well as coming out in healthcare and the workplace.
+- On HRC.org search “coming out” – This search will bring up a “guide of guides” links to information that addresses specific situations and aspects of coming out, including in varied races, cultures, identities, and religions, as well as coming out in healthcare and the workplace.

 - Should you come out to your parents – This Psychology Today article may be helpful for those undecided about coming out.

 - How to come out to your parents – This article from WikiHow gives many suggestions for coming out.

 - LGBTQIA+ Youth Resource – An extensive list of online resources LBGTQ+ to counseling, education, finding community, local organizations and more.

 - Faith & religion resources – Find resources pertaining to religions and faith groups, including coming out issues for various ethnicities.